-Kali brings her analytical business mindset to the group, managing operations to make spreading this mission possible.
-Kali graduated Cum Laude from Babson College in Massachusetts with a concentration in Strategic Management; and spent time studying at Queen Mary University of London.
+Kali graduated Cum Laude from Babson College in Massachusetts with a concentration in Strategic Management, and spent time abroad studying at Queen Mary University of London.
 Kali loves to learn and is always eager to propel her growth; she wholeheartedly believes there is always a new challenge to be explored.
-She currently uses her spare time to attend the Colorado School of Clinical Herbalism.
-She lives in Lafayette, Colorado where she enjoys hiking, dancing, making natural skincare products and farming regularly.
-She serves on the Waste Reduction Advisory Committee Board for the city and is dedicated to closing the gaps in perspectives that divide people from people, and people from nature.
+She currently resides in Lafayette, Colorado where she enjoys hiking, dancing, making natural skincare products and farming regularly.
+She serves on the Waste Reduction Advisory Committee Board for the city, assisting the community in minimizing their environmental footprint.

 While growing up in Illinois Gordon was a competitive gymnast.
 The sport of gymnastics was a perfect outlet for his adoration of movement and desire to perform.
 This affinity for movement has influenced all aspects of Gordon’s life.
 He moved to Boulder, Colorado to pursue a degree in Integrative Physiology and was logically drawn to rock climbing.
 The fluidity and control required for climbing, as well as the inspiring landscapes, captivate him.
 After over a decade coaching climbing and gymnastics Gordon found his new home in the technology industry as a software engineer.
 In his free time he practices yoga, cycles, goes trail running, climbs, and enjoys the beautiful Rocky Mountains.